DjanQuiltDB/djanquiltdb/docs/modules/overview.rst

    :alt: Multi Node
    :align: center

-There is only one complication: the public models.
-Since they probably have to exist on each node.
-Migrating them to all nodes is done by this library.
-Keeping their contents in sync is not.
+There is only one complication: the mirrored models, since they probably have to exist on each node.
+Migrating their tables to all nodes is done by this library; keeping their contents in sync is not.
+It is up to you to configure a solution that replicates data across multiple nodes.

-We solve this by PostgreSQL Logical Replication.
+Our suggested solution is PostgreSQL Logical Replication, but go for whatever replicating solution you like.
+Just writing the data to all nodes from Python (while keeping a lock on all nodes) might also work, but be aware that there might be unexpected side effects, for example when relying on auto-incrementing sequences (for ID columns) which won't be kept in sync by this method, so you can only do this if you are not relying on any assumptions regarding such mechanisms.

-But go for whatever replicating solution you like.
-Just writing the data to all nodes from python can also work.
+In case you want to handle this data writing yourself, refer to `@transaction_for_every_node` and `@atomic_write_to_every_node` decorators as a starting point.